 Faculty of Senses

 Composers of today take on multiple roles besides that of composing music, whether this is as managers, concert organizers, promoters or performers.
-This is especially the case for Lars Kynde as his esthetics necessitate the use of an extremely broad variety of disciplines: Designing, Crafting, Composing, Staging, Directing, Performing.
-He operates within an interdisciplinary field between Contemporary Music, Abstract Theatre, Conceptual art and Music Instrument Research and often in collaboration with experts within related fields.
+This is especially the case for Lars Kynde whose esthetics necessitate the use of an extremely broad variety of disciplines: Designing, Crafting, Composing, Staging, Directing, Performing.
+Lars operates within an interdisciplinary field between Contemporary Music, Abstract Theatre, Conceptual art and Music Instrument Research and often in collaboration with experts within related fields.

 Lars founded Faculty of Senses to make a structural framework for all these activities.
 But also as a space for sharing inspiration with like-minded profesionals.